Other conditions can feel similar to Plantar Fasciitis. Here’s how to tell the difference.

 Your lower back can also refer pain into your foot.
 A physiotherapist or doctor can help you test for this by performing the Slump Test.
 This test is easily performed in the clinic and tests if your sciatic nerve is free to slide.

-So you can see that there are several different conditions that can cause pain under your foot and that can easily be confused with plantar fasciitis.
-This is why it’s important to have your injury diagnosed by an experienced clinician.
+Several conditions can cause pain under your foot, which can easily be confused with plantar fasciitis.
+This is why having your injury diagnosed by an experienced clinician is essential.

 We understand.
 We’ve been there.
 Finding convenient and reliable help for injuries online can be a tedious and demoralising process.
 Here’s our story and why we started Exakt Health.